mycargus/dockerize-dat-app/README.md

 ###### Step 3: Build your Image

-Execute the following in your command line:
+Execute the following in your command line (don't forget the period . ):
 ```sh
 $  docker build -t hello-docker-world .
 ```